AyushS305/flask/README.md

 # flask
- flas app for invoice printing. runs on sqlite3 db.
+ flas app for invoice and bill printing. runs on postgresql db. visit webapp-prikaway.onrender.com to use this app
- In Terminal run the following commands:
- 1-first run pip install -r req.txt
- 2-then run setup_db.py using python setup_db.py